Do you love World of Warcraft?

 Some of these games are so similar to WoW that they could be attempted replications while others are mostly different than WoW but still have some general similarities.

-I will be leaving out some games that are widely regarded as similar that you have probably already heard of, like Star Wars Old Republic or Elder Scrolls Online and instead be trying to find the diamonds in the rough that you have not heard of.
+Note: I will be leaving out some games that are widely regarded as similar that you have probably already heard of, like Star Wars Old Republic or Elder Scrolls Online.

 1. Allods Online